 Without a totalization agreement, you may not be eligible for any benefits even though you paid into two different social security systems for 13 years.
 With a totalization agreement, however, you can apply the four years of work in Germany to your U.S. requirement.
 Thus, you can receive Social Security benefits in the U.S. because the agreement gives you credit for the social security payments you made in Germany.

-How Do You Take Advantage of International Social Security Totalization Agreements?
+How Can You Take Advantage of International Social Security Totalization Agreements?

 When you are eligible to receive benefits in the U.S., you need to go to your local Social Security office and ask to fill out a totalization application.
 You need to show the office that you have worked in other countries with which the U.S. has a totalization agreement.
 It is important to have as much information about your work abroad as possible because the application asks a number of specifics about your work.